 In cases where there are still outstanding disagreements after preparing proposed final documents, the parties can be referred to mediation.

-Typically, a lot of those unresolved issues get resolved almost immediately via motions for temporary relief.
+Typically, a lot of those unresolved issues get resolved almost immediately via motions for temporary relief such as a motion for exclusive possession of the marital residence.
 A judge’s ruling on a temporary motion usually lets the parties know “which way the wind is blowing” as to final rulings and further encourages settlement.

-If you’d like to learn more about uncontested divorce in Naples, Florida, contact my law office to schedule a free consultation with an experienced divorce lawyer.
+If you’d like to learn more about uncontested divorce in Naples, Florida, contact my Naples, FL family law office to schedule a free consultation with an experienced divorce lawyer.